 Domino Data Lab, Inc. (“Domino” or the “Company”) is committed to protecting the privacy of your information.
 This Privacy Statement describes Domino’s Web sites privacy practices.

-This Privacy Statement covers the information practices of dominoup.com, dominodatalab.com, app.dominodatalab.com and help.dominodatalab.com.
-It also covers any other subdomains off of dominodatalab.com or dominoup.com.
+This Privacy Statement covers the information practices of dominoup.com, dominodatalab.com, app.dominodatalab.com, help.dominodatalab.com, and any other subdomains off of dominodatalab.com or dominoup.com, including the Domino data science platform (the "Domino Platform"), and any mobile applications published by Domino.
 Collectively these are referred to as Domino’s “sites.”

 Domino offers a variety of services that are collectively referred to as the “Services.”
 Domino collects information from individuals who visit the Company’s Web sites (“Visitors”) and individuals who register to use the Services (“Customers”).